Manudasari265/MediByte-Test-Prototype/README.md

+# Chainlink Hackathon

+### This project is our ongoing hackathon build application for Chainlink called MediByte and this repo is just for prototyping and testing purposes

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.